 The main was a choice between salmon or a mushroom something, I didn’t quite catch what the air hostess said, but not being a fan of mushroom, I didn’t go for that.

-The salmon was on a bed of lentils and was pretty tasty, with bits of tomato and other flavours in the lentil bit and broccoli and olives to the side.
+The salmon was on a bed of lentils and was pretty tasty, with bits of tomato and other flavors in the lentil bit and broccoli and olives to the side.
 This came with a soft roll and a chocolate cheesecake which was quite rich and filling even though it was small.

 Perhaps it was my tiredness but I thoroughly enjoyed my evening meal on British Airways.
 I usually have their afternoon tea preferring afternoon flights, so you can read more about this British Airways flight in my review.